Healthy Homemade Teriyaki Marinade

 - Storage tip: Store leftover marinade in an airtight container in the refrigerator for up to 1 week.

-- Batch prep: Double the recipe if you plan to use it on both meat and vegetables.
+- Batch prep: Double the recipe if you plan to use it on both meat and vegetables, and if you like to batch prep marinades, my simple balsamic mustard dressing recipe works beautifully as a marinade and is just as easy to make in larger quantities.

 Homemade Teriyaki Marinade